Department of Health and Social Care: Recurrent NHS reorganisation

-Successive DH ministerial teams have been criticised for repeated reorganisations of the NHS in England, where primary care commissioning responsibility, in particular, has been allocated to four different sets of organisations in the last ten years: PCGs, small area Primary Care Trusts (PCTs) (e.g. covering a rural local authority district or part of a city), larger-area PCTs (e.g. covering a whole county), PCT clusters (e.g. quarter of London or South of Tyne and Wear) and the currently unspecified Clinical Commissioning Groups.
-The tendency to introduce each reorganisation before its predecessor has had time to settle down and generate improved performance has attracted censure amongst healthcare professions in the UK and beyond, including reference to the ironic concept of 'redisorganization'.
+Successive DH ministerial teams have been criticised for repeated reorganisations of the NHS in England, where primary care commissioning responsibility, in particular, has been allocated to four different sets of organisations in the last ten years: PCGs, small area primary care trusts (PCTs) (e.g. covering a rural local authority district or part of a city), larger-area PCTs (e.g. covering a whole county), PCT clusters (e.g. quarter of London or South of Tyne and Wear) and the currently unspecified Clinical Commissioning Groups.
+The tendency to introduce each reorganisation before its predecessor has had time to settle down and generate improved performance has attracted censure amongst healthcare professions in the UK and beyond, including reference to the ironic concept of 'redisorganisation'.

 Andrew Lansley's promise before the 2010 general election not to impose top-down reorganisation, followed by the instigation from ministerial level of one of the most fundamental NHS reorganisations yet envisaged, has generated especially widespread opprobrium, although some commentators have also suggested that this is to some extent completing the job started under the Blair administration.
 The NHS as of 1 April 2013 is no longer situated within the DH, as NHS England also went 'live' at the same time.
 Therefore, the DH has a further scrutiny role of NHS services and commissioning.

 Information technology

-In recent years the Department of Health and the NHS have come under considerable scrutiny for its use of IT.
+In recent years, the Department of Health and the NHS have come under considerable scrutiny for its use of IT.
 Since being elected to power in 1997 the Labour government had sought to modernise the NHS through the introduction of IT.
 Although the policy is correct in aim, many claim its execution is lacking.

-In September 2008 a new leadership team was established, CIO for Health, Christine Connelly, and director of programme and system delivery Martin Bellamy.
+In September 2008, a new leadership team was established, CIO for Health, Christine Connelly, and director of programme and system delivery Martin Bellamy.
 Previous CIO Richard Granger was believed to have been the most highly paid civil servant in the UK and was a controversial figure.
 Connelly left the DH for a position in the Cabinet Office in June 2009 and was replaced by Tim Donohoe and Carol Clarke.